EriksenJ/ra_guide/README.md

 Linh T. Tô has a great set of (free) resources on her website ([link](https://linh.to/resources/).

+Below follows suggestions for software that we use in our workflow.

+- Scoop
+	- A Powershell tool for Windows that helps you install and keep software updated.
+Working on university-provided IT equipment can give update and installation problems if you do not have administrator rights over the computer.
+This can be circumvented by ensuring that all (or most) programs are installed in your own user path.
+	- We presently use the Powershell tool `scoop` to manage the installation of most software on my system. `scoop` uses recipes created by others to install (often) the latest versions of programs.
+	- Installing a program with `scoop` is as simple as `scoop install program`.
+	- Updating a program with `scoop` is as simple as `scoop update program`.
+Type `scopp update *` to update all installed programs.
+	- Scoop searches for install recipes in buckets.
+Buckets can be added by typing `scoop bucket add ...` in Powershell.
+Examples of useful buckets include `extras`, `nerd-fonts`, and `r-bucket`.
+You can find an example of installing and using a `scoop` to set up a new Windows machine at `https://github.com/EriksenJ/_setup`.
 - VS Code
 	- A general text editor great for all things from developing python, R, or markdown document.
 	- Has great version control features included